12500 Reed Hartman Hwy Suite 110

 • An infected tooth or gums

-• Tooth is chipped or broken above the gum line
+• Tooth chipped or broken above the gum line that can’t be restored

-• Crowding (too many teeth, usually removed for orthodontial correction)
+• Crowding (too many teeth, usually corrected orthodontically)

 • Wisdom teeth extractions

-Removing visible teeth is a simple extraction, because your dentist can see enough of the tooth to grip it.
-But if your teeth are broken below the gums or are still below the surface of your jawbone (as is often the case with impacted wisdom teeth), the process can be more complicated, and may require some degree of oral surgery.
+Removing a visible tooth is relatively simple because your dentist can see enough of the tooth to grasp it.
+But if a tooth is broken below the gums or still below the surface of your jawbone (as is often the case with impacted wisdom teeth), the process can be more complicated and may require oral surgery.
 The term “oral surgery” might seem daunting, but in the case of tooth extractions, it’s really not.

 Here’s what to expect from a tooth extraction: